The alert of the experts in free competition to the Convention

 For the first time, the Fundamental Charter will include an express rule related to free competition.
 In the current Constitution there is no direct reference; it is only registered implicitly in those articles that are related to the freedom to undertake, arbitrary non-discrimination, the right to acquire all kinds of goods, and private property.

 Such innovation has not left experts in the field indifferent.
 No one doubts the importance of free competition, but – they maintain – it is already well protected in Decree Law 211, in the National Economic Prosecutor’s Office, the Court for the Defense of Free Competition, and the third chamber of the Supreme Court.
-Therefore, regulating it constitutionally does not generate any profit… it could only hinder, they say.
+Therefore, regulating it constitutionally does not generate any profit… it might only hinder, they say.
 “The main criticism of what has already been approved is that it is very dangerous to try to define what is infringing in free competition, because what is infringing in free competition has a certain ‘flexibility’ that is closing on the subject of jurisprudence and not of the text. legal”, says the director of the Competence Center (CeCo) of the Adolfo Ibáñez University and former national economic prosecutor, Felipe Irarrázabal.
 “It seems to me a very poorly made or very poorly thought out rule.
 What it generates is that where there was a fairly developed institutional framework at a comparative level and that provided a lot of certainty, we are going to move into a situation of uncertainty or legal uncertainty, it is going to be disruptive and it is going to complicate the application”, adds the Contreras partner Velozo and former head minister of TDLC, Javier Velozo.

 According to a study by CECO, of the 37 OECD member countries, only 12 of them have any reference to free competition in their Constitutions.
 In particular, nations such as the United States, Germany, France, Australia, England, Japan, Canada, Spain and Israel do not incorporate it.
 And even more, there is no relationship between the budget that is delivered to the competition authorities and its consecration in the Fundamental Charter.
 On the contrary, the money delivered by those countries that do not consecrate it is 1.7% higher than those that do.

-There are no two opinions about it.
+There are no two opinions regarding it.
 The consulted lawyers indicate that the best solution is that the promotion of free competition is recorded only in a general way.
 And let the rest be up to the laws.
 “If they are wrong, fixing the Constitution is very difficult, and that can be used by the investigated entities.
 That’s probably not what they’re looking for, but it might be the effect.
 I believe that the system can live very well without a constitutional norm”, indicates Irarrázabal.

 Felipe Irarrázabal, former national economic prosecutor.